 - Excellent written and verbal communication skills;

 - Experience using online platforms including Google Suite, NationBuilder, and Salesforce;

 - Organizing experience is a plus.

 The Florida Field Organizer position is by no means limited to these responsibilities.
 As part of a small and ambitious team, the Florida Field Organizer will be expected to participate in strategy, development, and planning discussions, among other organizational and campaign tasks.
 Given the limited number of hours of this role, the organizer will not be asked to spend more than 10% of their time on these sorts of tasks.

 Compensation & Benefits: This is a part time hourly position starting at $16/hour.
 Benefits include paid time off, cell phone reimbursements, and subsidized public transit.
 This position will be eligible for retirement benefits after 6 months.

-To Apply: Please email a cover letter and resume in one PDF file to our Deputy Director, Cassidy Jones at email@example.com, with subject line “Florida Field Organizer.”
-Applications will be accepted until August 1st, 2018.
-Intended start date is August 15th, 2018.
+To Apply: Please email a cover letter and resume to Cassidy Jones at email@example.com, with subject line “Florida Field Organizer.”
+Someone from our team will follow up with an optional demographics survey.
+Applications will be accepted on a rolling basis beginning August 15th, 2019.
+Intended start date is September 15th, 2019.

-We welcome applications from all, and strongly encourage people of color, women, nonbinary and genderqueer people, transpeople, people with disabilities, immigrants, and members of the LGBTQIA+ community to apply.
+We welcome applications from all, and strongly encourage black, indigenous, and people of color (BIPOC), women, people with disabilities, immigrants, and members of the LGBTQ community to apply for this role.